On the duals of smooth projective complex hypersurfaces: Introduction

-for $j=0, \ldots,n$.
-Our main result is the following. \begin{thm} For any dimension $n \geq 3$ and degree $d \geq 3$, a generic hypersurface $V \subset \PP^n$ of degree $d$ has at least one nodal hyperplane section $V \cap H$, which has exactly $n$ singularities in general position. \end{thm} Here a node is a non-degenerate quadratic singularity, in Arnold notation an $A_1$ singularity.
+Let $S=\C[x_0,\ldots,x_n]$ be the graded polynomial ring in $n+1$ variables with complex coefficients, with $n \geq 2$.
+Let $f \in S_d$ be a homogeneous polynomial such that the hypersurface $V=V(f):f=0$ in the projective space $\PP^n$ is smooth.
+Our main result is the following. \begin{thm} For any $d \geq 3$ and $n \geq 3$, a generic hypersurface $V \subset \PP^n$ of degree $d$ has at least a hyperplane section $V \cap H$, which has exactly $n$ nodal singularities in general position. \end{thm} Here a node is a non-degenerate quadratic singularity, in Arnold notation an $A_1$ singularity.
 A nodal hypersurface is a hypersurface having only such nodes as singularities.
 As usual, a property is generic if it holds for a Zariski open and dense subset of the parameter space, which is in this case $\PP(S_d)$.
 For any smooth hypersurface $V$ and any hyperplane $H$, the singularities of the hyperplane section $V \cap H$ are exactly the points where $H$ is tangent to $V$.
 The fact that a generic hypersurface has the tangency points in general position was established in \cite{Bruce}.
 This means that for a generic, smooth hypersurface $V \subset \PP^n$ and any hyperplane $H \subset \PP^n$, the singularities of the section $V \cap H$ are points in general position in $H$, i.e. the corresponding vectors in the vector space associated to $H$ are linearly independent.
 In particular, there are at most $n$ singularities in any such section $V \cap H$ when $V$ is generic.

 For a smooth hypersurface $V(f)$, consider the corresponding dual mapping